Amicabl/cse15l-lab-reports/lab4/lab4report.md

 ![Image](Step2_1.png)

-To get the `SSH` URL, I went to the fork of the repository on my GitHub account and clicked the "Copy url to clipboard" members.
+To get the `SSH` URL, I went to the fork of the repository on my GitHub account and clicked the "Copy url to clipboard" button.

 ![Image](Step2_2.png)